1990 Pacific typhoon season: Typhoon Yancy (Gading)

 Typhoon Yancy killed 12 people in the Philippines after a landslide destroyed a dormitory.
 In China, severe damage occurred and at least 216 people were killed.
 20 people were killed in Taiwan.

 Tropical Storm Aka

-Aka was a weak tropical storm.
-It originated from the Central Pacific hurricane basin and drifted west into the Northwestern Pacific basin on August 13th.
+On 15:00 UTC on August 13, a weakening Tropical Storm Aka crossed into the basin from the Central Pacific, resulting in the Central Pacific Hurricane Center (CPHC) passing its responsibility to the Joint Typhoon Warning Center (JTWC).
+The next day, the JTWC downgraded Aka into a tropical depression since it had lost convection due to persistent wind shear caused by a nearby TUTT.
+On 12:00 UTC on August 15, the JTWC issued the last warning on the system, as it passed south of Wake Island.

 Typhoon Zola

 On August 15, a large area of convection associated with the inflow of developing Typhoon Yancy was cut off, as Yancy was moving too fast to the west for the convection in the east to be absorbed into Yancy.
 By August 16, the convection developed a mid to low level circulation, and developed into tropical storm by August 18.
 Zola intensified into a typhoon by the next day, before reaching peak intensity on August 21.
 By the next day, Zola made landfall over Japan, before dissipating north of Japan.

-High winds and heavy rains produced by the storm killed three people and injured 22 others in Japan.
+High winds and heavy rains produced by the storm killed six people and injured 22 others in Japan.